 If you stay in France for one year or less and do not have specific health needs (glasses, dental care, etc.), the minimum cover may be sufficient for you.

-If you are a student, student insurance providers have low-cost offers.
+If you are a student, some

 Cost of complementary health insurance